Thinkwise/docs/docs/sf/subjects.md

 #### Form field type

-This option determines whether a field in the form is normal, read only or hidden.
+This option determines whether a field in the form is editable, read only or hidden.
 This option can never be set more freely than the definition in the column itself.
 For an example, see type of column in columns.

 #### Field number of positions further